Manar-Daghsni/STM32-radar-project/README.md

 - LCD shows current angle and detected distance
 - Can detect objects in front of the radar in semi-real time

-### 💻 Debug / Extension Mode (Optional)
-- Data can also be sent over UART or serial
-- Useful for visualization on PC dashboards

 ---